wallabythree/wallabythree.github.io/content/posts/mch2022-badge-challenge.md

 ![](/img/gdbstub-3.png)

-This is extremely helpful because the Xtensa calling convention reserves registers **a10**-**a13** as the first four arguments to any function call.
+This is extremely helpful because the Xtensa calling convention reserves registers **a10**-**a13** as the first four arguments to any function call that is called with a `call8` instruction.
 Controlling some of these registers will help us make our own function calls.

 Finally, we have a slightly annoying problem to solve.
 In the examples above, we had to terminate our TCP connection in order to trigger the crash and obtain